 We want to encourage and support all women in business and in leadership roles to start an Executive MBA and create a gender-equal balance in our EMBA programme.
 Your opinions and perspectives are important!
 Overcome your hesitations and doubts.
 Read the experience of our female EMBA participants and alumni here.
 We also offer attractive scholarships for women in business.
 Contact us for more information.

-In honor of our women in leadership, we recently announced the launch of our MBA Women’s page!
+In honor of our women in leadership, we launch our MBA Women’s page!
 Here, we highlight the stories and achievements of the women across our MBA programmes as they are redefining the meaning of success and entering new areas of business.

-Join our upcoming Women in the Executive MBA Online Session taking place on Tuesday, 18 May 2021 at 18:30 CET.
-Expect an inspiring info event for women who are interested in an Executive MBA programme.
+Join our upcoming Women in Leadership Online Session taking place on Tuesday, 18 May 2021 at 18:30 CET.
+Expect an inspiring info event for women in leading positions who are interested in an Executive MBA programme.
 Three of our current female students will be the ambassadors for the session and share their experience of being a women in the Executive MBA.

 After reviewing your application documents, we will invite qualified candidates to take our MBA Admission Test before participating in the interview day.